Rugby-Injury scare for Australia captain Skelton ahead of Fiji test | Sports-Games

 Rugby-Injury scare for Australia captain Skelton ahead of Fiji test

-Captain Will Skelton has sustained a calf injury ahead of Australia's second World Cup match against Fiji but remains available for the Pool C clash, the Wallabies said on Friday after announcing their team.
-The lock will have scans later on Friday on the injury, which was sustained in training on Thursday, a team spokesperson said.

-"At the moment he's still in the team," coach Eddie Jones told reporters at the team hotel.
-Evergreen Wallabies prop James Slipper has recovered from a foot injury and will start the match at Stade Geoffroy-Guichard, becoming the third Australian to play at four World Cups.
+Evergreen Wallabies prop James Slipper will step into the breach in the front row, switching from loosehead to starting tighthead after recovering from a foot injury.
+Co-captain as recently as July, the 34-year-old might also be required to step up into a leadership void as he plays his 132nd test and becomes the third Australian after George Gregan and Adam Ashley-Cooper to play in four World Cups.

+"It's a remarkable achievement to play for World Cups particularly as he started off as a tighthead and volunteered to loosehead and now he's volunteering to go back to tighthead," Jones added in one of his few lengthy answers.
+"It's a real testament to his to courage, to his resilience, to how much he loves the game and loves playing for the Wallabies.
+We think on Sunday, he'll play a pretty good game for us."

-The versatile 34-year-old, who matches the feat of George Gregan and Adam Ashley-Cooper, will play his 132nd test at tighthead in place of Taniela Tupou, who was ruled out by a minor hamstring strain.
-Having beaten Georgia 35-5 in their opener last weekend to snap a five-match losing streak, Australia could all but secure a place in the quarter-finals with a victory.
+Having beaten Georgia 35-5 in their opener last weekend to snap a five-match losing streak, the twice world champions could all but secure a place in the quarter-finals with a victory.
+Jones spoke again at length about how he felt World Rugby's focus on player safety had turned the game into a series of "30-second bursts of power" interspersed with two-minute spells of extremely rapid transition.

-"Fiji is the most important match of our Rugby World Cup campaign," Jones said.
-"It's another big opportunity for our young side to keep getting better and we'll be ready on Sunday."

-Jones was also forced to change his starting scrumhalf with vice captain Tate McDermott subject to concussion protocols after sustaining a head knock against Georgia.
-The experienced Nic White will instead partner flyhalf Carter Gordon at halfback with rookie Issak Fines-Leleiwasa set to win his second test cap from the bench.
+"When you play against Fiji, you'd always like to have setpiece advantage," he added.
+"The power contests will be interesting, they've got a very big pack but we want to take them on in that area.
+Then in the transitional, we've got to be one step ahead of them, one step ahead."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)